Aspen Movie Map

-The Aspen Movie Map was a revolutionary hypermedia system developed at MIT by a team working with Andrew Lippman in 1978 with funding from ARPA.
+The Aspen Movie Map was a hypermedia system developed at MIT that enabled the user to take a virtual tour through the city of Aspen, Colorado.
+It was developed by a team working with Andrew Lippman in 1978 with funding from ARPA.

 Features

 The Aspen Movie Map enabled the user to take a virtual tour through the city of Aspen, Colorado (that is, a form of surrogate travel).
 It is an early example of a hypermedia system.

 A gyroscopic stabilizer with four 16mm stop-frame film cameras was mounted on top of a car with an encoder that triggered the cameras every ten feet.
 The distance was measured from an optical sensor attached to the hub of a bicycle wheel dragged behind the vehicle.
 The cameras were mounted in order to capture front, back, and side views as the car made its way through the city.
 Filming took place daily between 10 a.m. and 2 p.m. to minimize lighting discrepancies.
 The car was carefully driven down the center of every street in Aspen to enable registered match cuts.

 The film was assembled into a collection of discontinuous scenes (one segment per view per city block) and then transferred to laserdisc, the analog-video precursor to modern digital optical disc storage technologies such as DVDs.
 A database was made that correlated the layout of the video on the disc with the two-dimensional street plan.
 Thus linked, the user was able to choose an arbitrary path through the city; the only restrictions being the necessity to stay in the center of the street; move ten feet between steps; and view the street from one of the four orthogonal views.

-The interaction was controlled through a dynamically-generated menu overlaid on top of the video image: speed and viewing angle were modified by the selection of the appropriate icon through a touch-screen interface, harbinger of the ubiquitous interactive-video kiosk.
+The interaction was controlled through a dynamically generated menu overlaid on top of the video image: speed and viewing angle were modified by the selection of the appropriate icon through a touch-screen interface, harbinger of the ubiquitous interactive-video kiosk.
 Commands were sent from the client process handling the user input and overlay graphics to a server that accessed the database and controlled the laserdisc players.
-Another interface feature was the ability to touch any building in the current field of view, and, in a manner similar to the ISMAP feature of web browsers, jump to a façade of that building.
+Another interface feature was the ability to touch any building in the current field of view, and, in a manner similar to the image map feature of web browsers, jump to a façade of that building.
 Selected buildings contained additional data: e.g., interior shots, historical images, menus of restaurants, video interviews of city officials, etc., allowing the user to take a virtual tour through those buildings.